photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 An image for the [Raspberry Pi](raspberry-pi.md) is available as well.
 In addition, we plan to provide a single binary.

+!!! info
+    Windows users may need to [disable](img/docker-disable-wsl2.jpg) the WSL 2 based engine in *Docker Settings > General* to mount drives other than `C:`.
+They are advised to use this [docker-compose.yml](https://dl.photoprism.org/docker/windows/docker-compose.yml) example config to get started.

 ### Step 1: Configure ###

 Download our [docker-compose.yml](https://dl.photoprism.org/docker/docker-compose.yml) file